codepath/android_guides/ActiveAndroid Guide.md

 public class Item extends Model { ... }
 ```

-Then you can the [SimpleCursorAdapter](http://developer.android.com/reference/android/widget/SimpleCursorAdapter.html) to populate adapters using the underlying database directly:
+Then you can use the [SimpleCursorAdapter](http://developer.android.com/reference/android/widget/SimpleCursorAdapter.html) to populate adapters using the underlying database directly:

 ```java
 // Define a SimpleCursorAdapter loading the body into the TextView in simple_list_item_1